DevelBoard/eva/README.md

-# eva
+# Develer EVA01 Project
-Schematics and Gerber for DevelBoard Evaluation Board.
+Schematics and Gerber for DevelBoard Evaluation, and shield boards.

 ## EVA01 Releases